richmahn/en_tn/jer/10/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart quotations.
-The ULB and many other English translations indent the lines of 10:1-25, which is an extended quotation.
+The ULB indents the lines in 10:1-25 because they are a long quotation.

 #### Special concepts in this chapter ####